Learning Pool review the Fosway Group COVID-19 research

 It’s always interesting to look at these research projects to see what’s not in them and the stand out ‘omission’ from this report is learning analytics.
 Sure, it gets a mention but it’s clearly not at the forefront for people although it topped Don Taylors’ Global Sentiment Survey at the start of the year.

 But I think this will change.
 If the reported 71% increased demand turns into sustained high usage, the metrics around return on investment will become more important and, hopefully, something we want to shout more about.
 Traditional SCORM-type reporting will get us so far, but the phrase “we’re gonna need a bigger boat” seems appropriate here when thinking about how to deliver modern learning analytics at scale and in real-time.
-We’re seeing spikes in demand for Learning Locker across our customer base and it feels like we’re only getting started.
+We’re seeing spikes in demand for Learning Pool Learning Record Store across our customer base and it feels like we’re only getting started.

 If you’re new to Learning Analytics, this short video from our Product Manager Ian Blackburn is a pretty good starting point, for those already using analytics and wanting to know more, keep an eye out for a brand new Learning Analytics Maturity model that we’ll share with customers from late July.